inosh611/hexCodderTeach/README.md

 # hexCodderTeach

-But I Like to do more Changes!
+But theese are changeI Like to do more Changes!

 Hello I am new change